A Northeast Louisiana Arts and Culture Itinerary

 See some of the best arts and cultural attractions in northeast Louisiana.

 North Louisiana is full of wonderful arts and cultural attractions.
-Symphonies, visual arts, museum exhibits—you’ll find these and more just down the road from the ancient archaeological wonder.
+Symphonies, visual arts, museum exhibits — you’ll find these and more.
 Here are some suggestions for a road trip through some of the region’s top cultural destinations.

 Northeast Louisiana’s arts scene is thriving.
 You’ll find galleries and art shows in downtown Monroe hosted by The Palace and many others.
 Across the river in West Monroe, you’ll find the Ouachita River Art Gallery, which is the oldest and largest artists’ cooperative in Louisiana and home to dozens of works by Monroe area artists.